aymuos15/aymuos15/README.md

 ### Hi!
 I'm Soumya and i'm currently focused on researching about compression in neural networks and semantic segmentation.
-### Ping me on Linkedin and email me for project collaborations.
+### Ping me on Linkedin or email me for project collaborations.

 Linkedin - https://www.linkedin.com/in/soumya-snigdha-kundu-84b812183/

+Always trying to figure out whether machines can think :question::grey_exclamation:

 <!--
 **aymuos15/aymuos15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.